Second Sudanese Civil War: Arms suppliers

-Sudan relied on a variety of countries for its arms supplies.
-Following independence, the army was trained and supplied by the British.
-However, after the 1967 Six-Day War, relations were cut off, as were relations with the United States and West Germany.

-From 1968 to 1972, the Soviet Union and COMECON nations sold large numbers of weapons and provided technical assistance and training to Sudan.
-At this time the army grew from a strength of 18,000 to roughly 50,000 men.
-Large numbers of tanks, aircraft, and artillery were acquired, and they dominated the army until the late 1980s.

-Relations cooled between the two sides after the 1971 Sudanese coup d'état attempt by Hashem al Atta, and the Khartoum government sought to diversify its suppliers.
-The Soviet Union continued to supply weapons until 1977, when their arms aid to the Marxist military junta in Ethiopia during the Ogaden War angered the Sudanese sufficiently to cancel their deals and expel Soviet military advisors.
-The People's Republic of China was the main supplier in the late 1970s.

-Egypt was the most important military partner in the 1970s, providing missiles, personnel carriers, and other military hardware.
-At the same time military cooperation between the two countries was important.

-U.S.-aligned countries resumed supplying Sudan in the mid-1970s.
-The United States began selling Sudan a great deal of equipment around 1976, hoping to counteract Soviet support of Marxist Ethiopian government, Libyans and Somalia (before 1977).
-Military sales peaked in 1982 at US$101 million.
-West Germany established an ammunitions factory in Khartoum and introduced vast quantities of automatic small arms to Sudan.
-After the start of the second civil war, American assistance dropped, and was eventually cancelled in 1987.
+Prior to the start of the war, the United States had been a major supplier of arms to Sudan but after the start of the war, American assistance dropped, and was eventually cancelled in 1987.

+During the 1980s, East Germany supplied the SPLA with AK-47s.

 In November 1993, Iran was reported to have financed Sudan's purchase of some 20 Chinese ground-attack aircraft.
 Iran pledged $17 million in financial aid to the Sudanese government, and arranged for $300 million in Chinese arms to be delivered to the Sudanese army.

-Meanwhile, the rebel SPLA was supplied weapons through or by Eritrea, Ethiopia, and Uganda.
+Meanwhile, the rebel SPLA was supplied weapons via Eritrea, Ethiopia, and Uganda.
 The Israeli embassy in Kenya also supplied anti-tank missiles to the rebels.

 Child soldiers

 Armies from all sides enlisted children in their ranks.
 The 2005 agreement required that child soldiers be demobilized and sent home.
 The SPLA claimed to have let go 16,000 of its child soldiers between 2001 and 2004.
 However, international observers (UN and Global Report 2004) have found demobilized children have often been re-recruited by the SPLA.
 As of 2004, there were between 2,500 and 5,000 children serving in the SPLA.
-Rebels have promised to demobilize all children by the end of 2010.
-The goal was met.
+The SPLA promised to demobilize all children by the end of 2010.

 The Nuer White Army, a minor participant in the war in the Greater Upper Nile region, consisted largely of armed Nuer youths, but it was principally self-organised and often operated autonomously of both elders' authority and the dictates of the major factions.